 2. You currently use dashboards as part of conversations with your leadership team at the Managing Offices.
 How did you decide which analytics were important to highlight on the dashboards you share?

-Given the nature of our industry, we are continually working to grow our sales base, meaning we are in constant recruitment mode.
-It’s important to have analytics to develop targets and our progress towards these targets on the strategic recruitment front.
-Sales Producers don’t have Pay Grades or Performance Ratings so it became evident that the business needed to see analytics that layered in revenue and commission earnings on top of demographics as that is the key measure of performance in sales, so we worked with HireRoad to find a creative way to accomplish that need.
+Given the nature of our industry, we continually work to grow our sales base.
+As a result, we are in constant recruitment mode.
+It’s important to have analytics to develop targets and measure progress on the strategic recruitment front.
+Sales Producers don’t have Pay Grades or Performance Ratings so the business needed to see analytics that layered revenue and commission earnings on top of demographics.
+That is the key measure of performance in sales, so we worked with HireRoad to find a creative way to accomplish that need.

 3. You mentioned it was important to provide comparatives of Managing Offices to overall company analytics in your dashboards, what drove the need for side-by-side comparisons?

-The need for these dashboards was driven by the business.
-When I first started discussing our talent analytics with the market leaders, I was receiving a lot of questions about how their office stacked up against the rest of the country.
+The business drove the need for these dashboards.
+When I first started discussing our talent analytics with the market leaders, I received a lot of questions about how their office stacked up against the rest of the country.
 For example, the leaders wanted to know how they compared in terms of:

 or